To Tame a Scoundrel’s Heart

 A Waltz with a Rogue Novella, #4

-Dominic St. Monté loves everything about his life as a sea captain, but when he unexpectedly inherits a dukedom and the care of his young sisters, he reluctantly decides he must marry.
-Afterward, he can return to the sea-faring life he craves, leaving his duchess to oversee his dukedom.
+When Dominic St. Monté unexpectedly inherits a dukedom and the care of his young sisters, he reluctantly decides he must marry.
+Afterward, he can return to the sea-faring life he craves and leave his duchess to oversee his dukedom.

 See What Readers are Saying!